realityforge/planet_quake/README.md

   * Many, many bug fixes

 Coming soon!
-  * TODO: (Short term tasks) Stop local server from dropping, kickall bots, quit a server if all human clients disconnect, fix loading on parents computer (webgl 1?), add swGL https://github.com/h0MER247/swGL as last chance, pure server compatibility by spoofing checksums for known (memory finger printing?) paks, pushHistory for the UI tab we refresh on, goes back to same UI screen as URL
+  * TODO: (Short term tasks) Stop local server from dropping, kickall bots, quit a server if all human clients disconnect, fix loading on parents computer (webgl 1?), add swGL https://github.com/h0MER247/swGL as last chance, pure server compatibility by spoofing checksums for known (memory finger printing?) paks
   * Use com_journal instead of index.json (or manifest.json)
   * Download files using offsets out of pk3 files, like streaming a part of the zip file, add this to native dedicated server and UDP downloads
   * Drag and drop for sharing game content with the browser. .cfg file uploads/local imports